top of page

 Randall Robinson

-Randall Robinson is executive director of TransAfrica.
+Randall Robinson is the executive director of TransAfrica.
 He is an editorialist who has frequently contributed to The Washington Post and other news publications.
-Mr. Robinson testifies regularly before the United States Congress.
+Robinson testifies regularly before the United States Congress.

 Alan J. Rocke

-Alan J. Rocke is Henry Eldridge Bourne professor of history at Case Western Reserve University in Cleveland.
-He is a historian of science, specializing in the development of chemistry in nineteenth century Europe.
+Alan J. Rocke is the Henry Eldridge Bourne Professor of History at Case Western Reserve University in Cleveland.
+He is a historian of science, specializing in the development of chemistry in nineteenth-century Europe.

 Nigel S. Rodley

-Nigel S. Rodley, research fellow, New York University Center for International Studies, is visiting lecturer of political science, graduate faculty of the New School, and formerly associate economic affairs officer, United Nations.
+Nigel S. Rodley, a research fellow at the New York University Center for International Studies, is a visiting lecturer of political science at the Graduate Faculty of the New School and formerly an associate economic affairs officer at the United Nations.

 Lloyd Rodwin